dominios/alien-framework/readme.md

+# ALiEN php framework with custom CMS #

 [![Build Status](https://travis-ci.org/dominios/alien-framework.svg?branch=master)](https://travis-ci.org/dominios/alien-framework)

-# ALiEN php framework #

-Welcome to my own php framework repository!

-The framework is in development, also docs and wiki.

-I'll update this readme once there is first usable release!
+Alien is my custom implementation of MVC framework in PHP language.
+Framework is lightweight with only few components already implemented.

+Together with this framework, implementation of simple CMS system is bundled as an example application.
+CMS is written as AngularJS application and uses Alien framework as backend service, which provides needed API.

+This project is currently in development together with wiki pages and API documentation.